Centerfield (song): Background

 Baseball legends mentioned in the song include DiMaggio, Willie Mays, and Ty Cobb, all of them center fielders.
-John quoted a line from Chuck Berry's "Brown Eyed Handsome Man" in the first verse: "rounding third, he was heading for home."
+Fogerty quoted a line from Chuck Berry's "Brown Eyed Handsome Man" in the first verse: "rounding third, he was heading for home."
 The second verse refers to Casey (of the Mudville Nine) from the poem "Casey at the Bat".
 The final verse quotes longtime Oakland Athletics and San Francisco Giants broadcaster Lon Simmons, whose home run call was "Tell it goodbye!"
+The line "Don't say it ain't so" references Shoeless Joe Jackson and the Black Sox Scandal.

-In a radio interview with Dan Patrick on October 8, 2015, John mentioned that he always pictured Jackie Robinson as the "brown eyed handsome man" who was "rounding third, headed for home".
+In a radio interview with Dan Patrick on October 8, 2015, Fogerty mentioned that he always pictured Jackie Robinson as the "brown eyed handsome man" who was "rounding third, headed for home".

+Reception

+Spin said the "track finds him preparing to return to the spotlight ("Put me in Coach/I'm ready to play today") and, though it's one of his more pedestrian arrangements, a sweet playfulness shines through."

 Charts and sales performance

-"Centerfield" reached No. 44 in the US Hot 100.
-Since it became available digitally in the 21st century, it has sold 734,000 downloads in US.
+"Centerfield" reached No. 44 on the US Hot 100.
+Since it became available digitally in the 21st century, it has sold 734,000 downloads in the U.S.

 In popular culture

 "Centerfield" is a fixture at ballparks of all levels, frequently played either when teams take the field or in-between innings.
 During games, the hand claps in the opening of the song are often played on a loop so that the fans can clap along; this practice has carried over to other sports.
 At Truist Park in Atlanta, Georgia, the song is played before Atlanta Braves home games as the Braves take their positions for the start of each game.
 The crowd performs the opening hand claps until the song begins playing.
 The Braves were once co-owned with Warner Bros.
 Records which released the album.
 At T-Mobile Park, home field of the Seattle Mariners, the song is played just before the gates open prior to a game.

 The song plays continuously at the Baseball Hall of Fame in Cooperstown, New York.
-On July 25, 2010, Fogerty performed it at the induction ceremonies of the Hall of Fame in Cooperstown to commemorate its 25th anniversary, with Mays in attendance.
+On July 25, 2010, Fogerty performed it at the induction ceremonies of the Hall of Fame in Cooperstown to commemorate the song's 25th anniversary, with Mays in attendance.
 It was the first time a musician or a song has been celebrated as a part of the festivities.
 After completing the song, Fogerty announced that he was donating the baseball-bat-shaped guitar he used only for this song to the Hall of Fame.